Jayden3422/Art-Auction-Platform/README.md

 There is a language switch button at the top of the page.

+### RESTful

+In `frontend\src\utils` I encapsulated Axios to implement RESTful endpoints.

+RESTful endpoints are specific URLs in a web API.
+They follow REST principles.
+REST means Representational State Transfer.
+It uses standard HTTP methods like GET, POST, PUT, and DELETE.

+In my project, I created these endpoints.
+For example, a GET endpoint fetches real-time data from the back-end server.
+A POST endpoint sends user inputs or updates.
+This setup lets the front-end talk to the back-end easily.
+It keeps data sync fast and handles errors well.

 ### Artwork auction module

 The Artwork Auction module primarily implements platform functions related to artwork auctions.
 The front-end displays images and basic information about artworks, and uses two-way `WebSocket` technology to enable users to view other users' bids in real time.